MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 ## Search API

 The Twitter Search API lets you get tweets made in the past 7 to 10 days.
+The approaches below take you from getting 20 tweets to thousands of tweets.

+>?
+If you want a live stream of tweets, see [Streaming](#streaming) section.

 ### Query syntax

+Twitter has a flexible search syntax for using "and" / "or" logic and quoting phrases.

-You can test a search query out in the Twitter search bar before trying it in the API.
+?> You can test a search query out in the Twitter search bar before trying it in the API.

 Here we choose a high volume term for testing but you can choose anything.